Selling your property to help pay off your mortgage debts

 You’ll need to think about where you’re going to live after your property is sold.

-It might be difficult to rent privately - this is because your letting agent and some landlords will do a credit check to see if you’ve had problems paying bills in the past.
+It might be difficult to rent privately if you’ve got a CCJ, IVA or bankruptcy in your name.
+This is because your letting agent and landlords will be able to see these on the bankruptcy and insolvency register.

 You should check if there are any other options - for example, staying with a family member or friend.